• Sign In

 While all interpretations remain provisional and non-definitive, the visual consistency across dozens of features points toward a coherent architectural grammar—suggesting durable, scalable, modular construction methods that may have relied on ceramic technology rather than cut stone.
 In many cases, reddish, tan, and bluish-gray tonal patterns seen across the site further hint at the possibility of high-fired terracotta material, potentially explaining both the resilience and the visibility of these structures in satellite imagery.

-Did pre-contact Amazonians develop a system of controlled airflow or water-powered combustion kilns—perhaps akin to the hydraulic bellows invented by Chinese engineer Du Shi more than 2,000 years ago?
+Did pre-contact Amazonians develop a system of controlled airflow or water-powered combustion kilns—perhaps akin to the hydraulic bellows invented by Chinese engineer Du Shi did more than 2,000 years ago?

 Supporting this hypothesis, material science studies (such as Rodrigues et al. 2020, included in the dataset) confirm that pre-Columbian Amazonians were capable of producing high-temperature ceramics using naturally occurring, metal-rich clays.
 These findings reinforce the plausibility of durable, large-scale fired clay architecture emerging independently in rainforest environments.